arbajhussain9631/employee-salary-data-analysis/README.md

-# employee-salary-data-analysis
-Employee salary data analysis and automated department-wise reporting using Python Pandas.

-# Employee Salary Data Analysis using Python Pandas
+# Employee Salary Data Analysis & Reporting using Python Pandas

 ## 📌 Project Overview
-This project analyzes employee salary data using Python Pandas.
+This project performs real-world employee salary data analysis using Python Pandas.
-The goal is to clean raw CSV data, perform basic data analysis, and generate a department-wise salary report automatically.

-This type of task is commonly used in real companies for reporting and decision-making.
+It simulates a common company task where raw employee data is cleaned, analyzed, and converted into an automated department-wise salary report.

+The project demonstrates practical data handling, automation, and reporting skills required for entry-level data and automation roles.

 ---